Skvare/com.skvare.phonecountry/README.md

 # com.skvare.phonecountry
-This extension allow you to show the country flag on phone number based on country code presnet in the phone number itself.
+This extension allows you to show the country flag on a phone number based on the country code presnet in the phone number itself.

-This uses normization extension library to get country code from phone number.
-Using country code it show flag using javascript.
+This uses the normization extension library to get country code from a phone number.
+Using country code, it shows the flag using javascript.

 This is an [extension for CiviCRM](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/), licensed under [AGPL-3.0](LICENSE.txt).